bextoper/bex-s-Stable-Diffusion-and-Illustrious-Guide/docs/advanced.md

 - Positive: `,masterpiece, best quality, amazing quality, very aesthetic, absurdres, newest,`.
 Negative: `,lowres, (worst quality, bad quality:1.2), bad anatomy, sketch, jpeg artifacts, signature, watermark, old, oldest, censored, l0li, bar_censor, (pregnant), chibi, simple background, conjoined, futanari,` (yes I had to censor one tag, hi Rentry pls don't ban).
 I used to use this prompt a lot when I was still on NTR Mix, but now I see it as a bit overwhelming.
 It gives the image a pretty nice 2.5D look but can have a pretty big negative impact on detail and background quality.
 In my opinion, a lot of tags here are redundant and unnecessary in most cases.
 This prompt tries to be a catch-all, but I appreciate the reverse approach much more.

+- No quality/negative tags.
+With each new release, their role kinda gets less and less important, and with some styles, they just hurt your gens.
+How I suggest doing is, just gen. If you see something you want to remove from the gen, **and you can't do it with positive prompting**, add it to the negatives.
+Besides that, I recommend `no pupils` in your negatives; it's extremely useful almost in every gen.

 ***
 ## Negative Prompting: How and When